Ujed za dušu

 Ujed za dušu (trans.
 Soul Bite) is the eighth studio album by Serbian and former Yugoslav rock band Riblja Čorba, released in 1987.

 Background

-Except "Član mafije", which criticized League of Communists of Yugoslavia, album is unusually devoid of political messaging for Riblja Čorba.
-The album hits included Riblja Čorba's first cover, "Zadnji voz za Čačak" (cover of The Monkees' "Last Train to Clarksville"), all-time hit "Kad padne noć (Upomoć)", and ballad "Da, to sam ja".
+Except "Član mafije", which criticized the League of Communists of Yugoslavia, the album is unusually devoid of political messages for Riblja Čorba.
+The hits included Riblja Čorba's first cover, "Zadnji voz za Čačak" (cover of The Monkees' "Last Train to Clarksville"), their biggest all-time hit "Kad padne noć (Upomoć)" and a ballad "Da, to sam ja".

-The songs "Nesrećnice nije te sramota" and "Zašto kuče arlauče" were recorded for the album, but were released only as a limited edition 7-inch included with the first 1000 copies of the album.
+The songs "Nesrećnice nije te sramota" and "Zašto kuče arlauče" were recorded for the album but were released only as a limited edition 7-inch included with the first 1000 copies of the album.

 Album cover

 The album cover was designed by Jugoslav Vlahović.